+Our Manager is responsible for administering our business activities and day-to-day operations and, pursuant to a services agreement between our Manager and Ellington, relies on the resources of Ellington to support our operations.
+See "Certain Relationships and Related Party Transactions-Services Agreement" for a description of the terms of the services agreement between our Manager and Ellington.
+Ellington has established portfolio management resources for each of our targeted asset classes and an established infrastructure supporting those resources.
 Through our relationship with our Manager, we benefit from Ellington's highly analytical investment processes, broad-based deal flow, extensive relationships in the financial community, financial and capital structuring skills, investment surveillance capabilities and operational expertise.
-Ellington's analytic approach to the investment process involves collection of substantial amounts of data regarding historical performance of RMBS collateral and RMBS market transactions and other mortgage- and real estate-related assets.
+Ellington's analytic approach to the investment process involves collection of substantial amounts of data regarding historical performance of RMBS collateral and RMBS market transactions and other mortgage-and real estate-related assets.
 Ellington analyzes this data to identify possible trends and develops financial models used to support the investment and risk management process.
-In addition, throughout Ellington's 18-year history of investing in RMBS and related derivatives, it has developed strong relationships with a wide range of dealers and other market participants that provide Ellington access to a broad range of trading opportunities and market information.
+In addition, throughout Ellington's 17-year history of investing in RMBS and related derivatives, it has developed strong relationships with a wide range of dealers and other market participants that provide Ellington access to a broad range of trading opportunities and market information.
 In addition, our Manager provides us with access to a wide variety of asset acquisition and disposition opportunities and information that assist us in making asset management decisions across our targeted asset classes, which we believe provides us with a significant competitive advantage.
 We also benefit from Ellington's finance, accounting, operational, legal, compliance and administrative functions.

-As of December 31, 2012, Ellington employed over 110 employees and had assets under management of approximately \$4.9 billion, comprised of our company and various other investment vehicles, including Ellington Financial LLC, a specialty finance company listed on the NYSE (NYSE:EFC).
+As of September 30, 2012, Ellington employed over 110 employees and had assets under management of over \$4.7 billion, comprised of our company and various other investment vehicles, including Ellington Financial LLC, a specialty finance company listed on the NYSE (NYSE:EFC).